itsm1kekay/wildfire-detection/README.md

 ## Description
 Repository for group project in real-time wildfire detection for the EE581 module at the University of Strathclyde, developed by Group 8 (Joseph Kromer, Sai Tam, Mukul Narwani and Michail Kasmeridis).
-The project is split into 2 parts - two subgroups - developing an algorithm each, capable of detecting wildfires in real-time.
+The project is split into 3 parts, each person developing an algorithm, capable of detecting wildfires in real-time.
-  - The first group, comprising of Joseph Kromer and Michail Kasmeridis, are developing an algorithm that uses conventional image processing techniques to identify wildfires.
+  - The first algorithm developed by Michail Kasmeridis uses conventional image processing techniques and can be found [here](https://github.com/itsm1kekay/wildfire-detection/conventional).
-  - The second group, comprising of Sai Tam and Mukul Narwani, are developing a Machine Learning algorithm that classifies wildfires.
-  - In subsequent times, the groubs will unite and collaborate in a hybrid approach.
+  - The second algorithm, developed by Joseph Kromer, used conventional + ML to develop a hybrid model and can be found [here](https://github.com/itsm1kekay/wildfire-detection/hybrid).
+  - The third algorithm, developed by Mukul Narwani, is a Convolutional Neural Network based off of UNet and can be found [here](https://github.com/itsm1kekay/wildfire-detection/UNet).
+  - The fourth algorithm, developed by Sai Tam, is another Convolutional Neural Network based off of YOLO and can be found [here](https://github.com/itsm1kekay/wildfire-detection/YOLO).
-  - The 3 approaches (conventional, ML and hybrid) will be evaluated using the metrics shown in [Performance](https://github.com/itsm1kekay/wildfire-detection/edit/main/README.md#performance).
+  - The 4 approaches (conventional, ML and hybrid) will be evaluated using the metrics shown in [Performance](https://github.com/itsm1kekay/wildfire-detection/edit/main/README.md#performance).

 The current progress of the group is tracked using a [Gannt Chart](https://github.com/itsm1kekay/wildfire-detection/edit/main/README.md#gantt-chart).